ISO 9001:2015 (DIS)

 transition will be a major upheaval or difficult task as a number of the changes are already adopted e.g. SHA's model

 has never included a Preventive Action procedure per se.
-SHA has created a new
+SHA's new model for ISO

-system that supports the business.
-SHA will be happy to discuss and support transition with any client
+the business.
+SHA will be happy to discuss and support transition with any client either through site